November 17, 2025

 Advantages of Box Trucks

-- Ideal for urban and suburban deliveries
+- Urban Agility: Specifically designed for urban and suburban deliveries where space is at a premium.

 Limitations of Box Trucks